 - Fry the bread paste side down over a medium heat until golden brown while resting a flat plate or lid on top so the bread steams.

-Of course, Sizzler didn’t have the all-you can-eat trade to itself.
-Back in the ’90s, Pizza Hut’s eat-in restaurants used to offer ‘The Works’ – a buffet with several different kinds of pizza , pasta, salad bar and a dessert bar fairly similar to that of their competitor, with the addition of apple crumble pizza. with soft serve ice cream,chocolate mousse, jelly cubes, chocolate brownies and apple crumble pizza.
-Then we got to think of pizza as a take-away rather than eat-out kind of food.
+Of course, Sizzler didn’t have the all-you-can-eat trade to itself.
+Back in the ’90s, Pizza Hut’s eat-in restaurants used to offer ‘The Works’ – a buffet with several different kinds of pizza, pasta, salad bar and a dessert bar fairly similar to that of their competitor, with the addition of apple crumble pizza. with soft-serve ice cream, chocolate mousse, jelly cubes, chocolate brownies and apple crumble pizza.
+Then we got to think of pizza as a take-away rather than an eat-out kind of food.
 As of May 2017, only 16 eat-in stores remain out of more than 270 Pizza Huts Australia wide.
 But rumour has it ‘The Works’ may return, with new eat-in restaurants on the horizon.
 I’m not holding my breath.

 The restaurants seem to have been transformed into Smorgy’s in the late ’80s or early ’90s.
 At one point there were five restaurants, each with its own novelty features: “…the active volcano at Bundoora, the water garden at Ringwood, the musical fountain and panoramic views of the Dandenongs at Burwood, the waterwheel at East Burwood and of course the superb Salty the Seal and King Neptune shows as well as the giant marine aquarium at Cunningham Pier, Geelong” (a description pulled from the long-vanished Smorgy’s website).

 Internet comments have not been kind.
 “All you can eat nursing home food located in suburbs where your dad went to buy mulch” kind of sums it up.
-Despite this, some still have fond memories of childhood birthday parties with unlimited cinnamon donuts.
-Some even found the architecture inspiring: “After driving out of the mess of Ringwood it was always momentarily uplifting to see the Easter Island themed Smorgy’s restaurant, nestled in amongst a lush garden of palms.
+Despite this, some still have fond memories of childhood birthday parties with unlimited cinnamon doughnuts.
+Some even found the architecture inspiring: “After driving out of the mess of Ringwood it was always momentarily uplifting to see the Easter Island-themed Smorgy’s restaurant, nestled in amongst a lush garden of palms.
 It was out of its world.”
 Indeed.